Recorded Statement After a Texas Car Accident: Should You?

 Should I give an insurance statement after a car accident?

 Unfortunately, giving a recorded statement to the other driver’s insurance company can be a mistake.
-If you’re wondering, “Should I Give an Insurance Statement After a Car Accident?”, be cautious and consider the potential consequences.
+If you’re wondering, “Should I give an Insurance Statement After a Car Accident?”, be cautious and consider the potential consequences before giving any statement to the adjuster about a car accident.

-After someone is injured in a car accident and calls the insurance company to report their claim, the insurance adjuster usually asks for a recorded oral statement and may even attempt to settle the car accident case.
+After someone is injured in a car accident and calls the insurance company to report their claim, the insurance adjuster typically requests a recorded oral statement and may even attempt to settle the case.

 What to do When the Adjuster Wants a Recorded Statement After a Car Accident?